| <!-- -->Sumi Senthi

 Assets

-Fortunately, there were no big surprises.
-However, the Engineers had begun work on the front-end earlier than anticipated.
+The Engineers had begun work on the front-end earlier than anticipated.
 I refined iconography for the key moment markers in parallel.
+And liaised with the Project Manager and Engineers to deliver the necessary assets.

 Key moment markers